mjemons/IDD_TB/README.md

 ## Data

 The data used was described in the following publication
 * Nicholas J. Croucher, Jonathan A. Finkelstein, Stephen I. Pelton, Julian Parkhill, Stephen D. Bentley, Marc Lipsitch, and William P. Hanage.
-Population genomic datasets describing the post-vaccine evolutionary epidemiology of Streptococcus pneumoniae.
-Scientific Data, 2:1–9, 2015.
+Population genomic datasets describing the post-vaccine evolutionary epidemiology of Streptococcus pneumoniae. *Scientific Data*, 2:1–9, 2015.

 ## Literature